How to Make Sore Muscle Rub From Scratch

 Not sure this salve is quite what you’re looking for?
 Try making a batch of Peppermint Foot Balm…it can be used for achy shoulders and back muscles too!

-Did you know you can make your own all-natural lip balm?
+Did you know you can also make all-natural lip balm?
 It’s another super easy project you should try!

 Do you make your own salves, balms, and ointments?
 Leave a comment and tell us your favorite!